Skip to content

 The consumption pattern is therefore:

-A pair-shaped tool registers as a trace listener (and/or as an epoch listener for assembled per-cascade records), reads recent history from the trace buffer, queries the registrar for shape, walks the epoch history for time-travel, and dispatches into frames to drive experiments.
+A pair-shaped tool registers as a trace listener (and/or as an epoch listener for assembled per-cascade records), reads recent history from the per-frame trace rings (cascade-bundle shape by default, :flat opt-in for raw events; cross-frame consumers merge by :dispatch-id), queries the registrar for shape (the source of truth for "what's registered right now" — registry queries replace any need to scan rings for frameless events per the B3+B4 ruling), walks the epoch history for time-travel, and dispatches into frames to drive experiments.
 That's the entire surface.

-Two listener shapes coexist by design: register-trace-cb! is the raw stream — every event the runtime emits, fine-grained — used by tools that need per-emit detail (custom recorders, error-monitor forwarders, timing aggregators). register-epoch-cb! is the assembled stream — one fully-shaped :rf/epoch-record per drain-settle, with the structured :sub-runs / :renders / :effects projections already computed — used by tools that route diagnostics off "what just happened in this cascade" rather than reconstructing it from the raw trace each time.
+Two listener shapes coexist by design: register-listener! is the raw stream — every event the runtime emits, fine-grained — used by tools that need per-emit detail (custom recorders, error-monitor forwarders, timing aggregators). register-epoch-listener! is the assembled stream — one fully-shaped :rf/epoch-record per dequeued event (per 002 §Drain versus event), with the structured :sub-runs / :renders / :effects projections already computed — used by tools that route diagnostics off "what just happened in this cascade" rather than reconstructing it from the raw trace each time.
 Pair-shaped tools typically prefer the assembled stream for routing and reach for the raw stream only when they need detail the projection drops.

 This is dev-only end-to-end — every primitive listed above elides in production builds (per 009 §Production builds).
 Pair-shaped tools do not ship in production binaries.